pranavnegandhi/GTween.NET/README.md

 The number of times this tween will run.
 If 1, the tween will only run once.
 If 2 or more, the tween will repeat that many times.
 If 0, the tween will repeat forever.

-### SuppressEvents

-If true, events/callbacks will not be called.
-As well as allowing for more control over events, and providing flexibility for extension, this results in a slight performance increase, particularly if `UseCallbacks` is false.

 ### Target

 The target object to tween.
 This can be any kind of object.
 You can retarget a tween at any time, but changing the target in mid-tween may result in unusual behaviour.